Drinking Water Providers Partnership

 Together, we coordinate an annual, competitive grant solicitation and award program for environmental conservation and restoration projects in municipal watersheds across the Northwest.

-The Drinking Water Providers Partnership is now inviting project proposals for 2019:
+The Drinking Water Providers Partnership call for proposals is now closed.
+Watch this website for an announcement of funding awards.

 The Partners share a common vision that watershed restoration is an important and effective way to provide clean, inexpensive drinking water to communities and protect native fish populations, particularly when downstream and upstream users work together.